-There were 41 cases of transhipments at sea in 2015/16, by using 37 Japanese LSTLVs.
+There were 29 cases of transhipments at sea in 2016/17, by using 28 Japanese LSTLVs.
 All such transhipped products were inspected by government officials when the products were landed at Japanese ports.

-- (b) Describe the system used for controlling and monitoring transhipments in port.
-This should include details of: - i.
-Rules for and names of designated foreign ports of transhipment for SBT and for prohibition of transhipment at other foreign ports:-
+(b) Describe the system used for controlling and monitoring transhipments in port.
+This should include details of:

+- i.
+Flag State rules for and names of: - designated foreign ports where SBT may be transhipped, and